DimitriouEkaterini/Translation_Technologies1/README.md

 # Translation_Technologies1
-Resources for the Translation Technology course
+## Resources for the Translation Technology course

+Team work on creating *translation memories* and *termbanks* for different languages